aws-samples/amazon-genai-datalake/README.md

 Now switch back to SageMaker Studio and open the notebook `athena-nlp.ipynb`.
 In the first code cell, change the variable `region` to reflect your AWS Region, and set the variable `s3stagingathena` to the query result location from your Athena workgroup.

 Now you can execute the rest of the cells in the notebook and experiment with different questions.

+### Clean Up

+To clean up resource provisioned as part of the CDK stack run the below command from the cdk folder.

+        cdk destroy

+Note you will need to manually delete the S3 buckets and its contents once this step is completed.